BeyondTrust: Symark

 Symark was founded in 1985 as a VAX/VMS utility software company in Los Angeles' San Fernando Valley.
 Its name is derived from the initials of its founders, Bob Sommers and Doug Yarrow.
 Symark was also a client-server computing vendor, before later acquiring a license for the UNIX security product UPM (now owned by Quest Software) and rebranding their version PowerBroker.
 Symark relocated to Westlake Village, California, then again to Agoura Hills.

 The company was focused on identity, access, and password management for privileged users on UNIX systems.
 From 2003—2008 the company expanded in Spain, Portugal, Japan and Latin America.
-During the same time period, they also grew almost 300 percent and were one of the fastest growing private companies in the Los Angeles area.
+During the same time period, they also grew by almost 300 percent and were one of the fastest growing private companies in the Los Angeles area.

 The original BeyondTrust

 In 2003, AutoProf introduced the AutoProf Policy maker, which was the first commercial product to build upon Microsoft's built-in Group Policy Objects to make common tasks like mapping network drives or sharing printer connections easier.
 In 2005, AutoProf grew 90% in revenue over the previous year and changed the company name to DesktopStandard.
-Four million desktops were under management of DesktopStandard's software across 3,500 customers.
-Between 2003—2005, DesktopStandard added six products to their portfolio for RBAC, password management, and identity access management on Windows.
+Four million desktops were under the management of DesktopStandard's software across 3,500 customers.
+From 2003 to 2005, DesktopStandard added six products to their portfolio for role-based access control (RBAC), password management, and identity access management on Windows.
 In 2006, Microsoft acquired most of DesktopStandard's products, and DesktopStandard's CEO formed a new company (BeyondTrust) around the remaining Policy Maker Application Security product.

 Acquisitions

 2009: Symark acquired the Windows-based business of BeyondTrust in 2009 for approximately $20 million and they adopted BeyondTrust as the new company name.

 2011: BeyondTrust acquired software from Likewise Software.
-The acquisition expanded its portfolio of "inside perimeter" security capabilities for Windows and Unix-based systems to include authentication and auditing management for cross-platform and cloud environments.

 May 2012: BeyondTrust acquired Vulnerability Management Pioneer eEye Digital Security.

 December 2012: BeyondTrust acquired Blackbird Group.

 September 2014: Veritas Capital acquired BeyondTrust for $310 million.

 October 2018: Bomgar acquired BeyondTrust from Veritas.